kaustav812004/TinDog/README.md

-# TinDog
+# TinDog-A dating website for Dogs
-A dating website for Dogs
+inspired from AppBrewry